Welcome to the Bay Area Nuclear Data Program!

 Graduate Student

-Isabel Hernandez is a Ph.D. student in Nuclear Engineering at UC Berkeley, working in the Nuclear Data Group. more
+Isabel Hernandez is a Ph.D. student in Nuclear Engineering at UC Berkeley, working in the Nuclear Data Program. more

 Aaron Hurst